Frequently Asked Questions

 Is your team planning on publishing more guidelines?

-As well, the Bruyère Research Team has developed a step-by-step instruction manual that outlines what to consider if producing a new, evidence-based deprescribing guideline.
+Our team has developed a step-by-step instruction manual that outlines what to consider if producing a new, evidence-based deprescribing guideline.
 This manual supplements our deprescribing guideline methodology article found here.

 Because the algorithms and their related pamphlets and infographics are based on published, evidence-based deprescribing guidelines (1 – 5), we ask that you do not modify them to suit an individual project or practice site.
 Such modifications could change the interpretation of the content, rendering them inconsistent with the guideline publications.
 Multiple versions in circulation could also create confusion.